 Trader Joe’s Will Open First Upper Manhattan Store in Harlem as Part of Urban League Empowerment Center

-The Real Deal‘s coverage of the 121 West 125th Street development include additional renderings.
-The 17-story mixed-use building will include the new headquarters of the National Urban League and 170 units of affordable housing.
+The 17-story development at 121 West 125th Street will include the new headquarters and conference center for the National Urban League, the Urban Civil Rights Experience Museum, a Target store, and 170 units of supportive and affordable housing.

 Target and Trader Joe’s will be anchor retailers for the mixed-use development under construction at 121 West 125th Street that will also be home to the new Urban League Empowerment Center.

 “The overall funding includes $325 million for the building along with $25.5 million for the waterfront esplanade’s construction from the New York City Economic Development Corp.
 The Wall Street Journal reported some of the financing comes from state grants, equity from the developers and federal tax credits and Brownfield tax-credit equity from Wells Fargo.”